saturn72/cloud-design-patterns/cache-aside/README.md

 2. query - provide info about memory object
 3. notify - declare an event that occured

-`CQRS` defines a general usage of these 3 channels
+`Cache-Aside` defines a general usage of these 3 channels

 ## When (partial)
 * High performant services for query and/or command